 Libby Weber grew up in a log cabin in rural Illinois, earned a B.S. in theatre at Northwestern University, and currently lives in San Diego, CA. In addition to writing and editing fiction and verse, she is a core singer in SACRA/PROFANA, and a choral scholar at All Souls’ Episcopal Church.
 She also sings with San Diego Master Chorale and Folklore Guild and has written about the arts for the nonprofit news organization, Voice of San Diego.

 Her short stories may be found in the anthologies A Six Pack of Stories, Thoroughly Modern Monsters, and IMMANENCE.
 Her lyrics (and fractions thereof) may be heard in Jason Carl Rosenberg’s Fundamental Elements (review here) and Colin Barkley’s Three Bridges and a Fence, which were both commissioned by SACRA/PROFANA.
-She is currently working on a number of short stories and finishing up a book about writing a sonnet every day for a year.
+Her latest book is RISK A VERSE: A Year in Daily Sonnets, which chronicles the year she spent writing a sonnet every day.